Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    Button integrate GitLab

-When you click on, a modal opens and ask you your GitLab instance URL and GitLab API token.
+When you click on, a modal opens and asks you your GitLab instance URL and GitLab API token.

 Your GitLab API token scope must contain at least "api".